huggingface/huggingface.js/CONTRIBUTING.md

 It's not a hard requirement, but please consider using an icon from [Gitmoji](https://gitmoji.dev/) as a prefix to your PR title.

-## Docs

-The files in `/docs` are automatically generated, do not edit them!

 ## Tests

 If you want to run only specific tests, you can do `pnpm test -- -t "test name"`